 The LSU Robert Reich School of Landscape Architecture has a limited number of graduate assistantships available.
 Students should be prepared to cover their tuition for the entirety of the program should they not receive assistantships.

-The university and the LSU Robert Reich School of Landscape Architecture offer financial aid and scholarships to qualifying students.
-Visit the Landscape Architecture Scholarships page on this website to view scholarship opportunities through the school.
+The LSU Robert Reich School of Landscape Architecture offer financial aid and scholarships to qualifying current students.
 Visit LSU Financial Aid & Scholarships for more information about opportunities through the university.